-PROS / It features audio decoders for Dolby Atmos and DTS:X.
+Pros / It has audio decoders for Dolby Atmos and DTS:X.

-VERDICT / The Pioneer VSX-LX101 is an excellent AV receiver with decent power output and more audio decoders than most receivers at this price point.
+Verdict / The Pioneer VSX-LX102 is an excellent AV receiver with decent power output and more audio decoders than most similarly priced models.

-The VSX-LX101 is rated to output 80 watts of power per channel when using 8-ohm speakers, and 140 watts with 6-ohm speakers.
-This is about average for an AV receiver at this price point.
-Still, it’s plenty of juice to recreate the theater experience in most rooms.
-It even has two subwoofer pre-outs to make those low rumbles in an action sequence feel real.
+The VSX-LX102 is rated to output 80 watts of power per channel when using 8-ohm speakers and 170 watts with 6-ohm speakers.
+This is average for an AV receiver in this price range.
+Still, it has plenty of juice to recreate the theater experience in most home entertainment rooms.
+It even has two subwoofer pre-outs, so you can double down on low-frequency reinforcement to make those low rumbles in action scenes feel real.

-One minor downside is the lack of two-zone audio.
-This is a feature that allows you to send a second audio input to two channels, creating a second zone of audio that’s independent from the main surround system.
-This is only necessary if you want to use the receiver to power two speakers in another room.
+One of the receiver’s minor downsides is its lack of two-zone audio.
+This feature allows you to send a second audio input to two channels, which creates a second zone of audio that’s independent from the main surround system.
+This is only necessary if you want to use the receiver to power a couple of speakers in another room.

 Since it has 7.2 channels of audio, the VSX-LX102 can power up to seven speakers and send signals to two subwoofers.
 Its audio decoders take full advantage of these channels.
 In addition to having the industry-standard Dolby TrueHD and DTS-HD decoders, it has Dolby Atmos and DTS:X, which provide multidimensional surround channels.
 It also has upmixing decoders that convert stereo inputs to surround sound and Dolby Digital Plus – the main audio format used in mobile music and video streaming platforms, including Netflix.